Trietptm-on-Coding-Algorithms/rubyquis/README.md

-/rub,ee'kwiz/
+Rubyquis
 =====

-Basically, I want to learn Ruby, and solve problems.
-In an attempt to be somewhat **awesome** at _rubying_ (is this a real word?), I want to try out some of the Ruby challenges found in The Pragmatic Programmers Best of Ruby Quiz book.
-There are twenty-five (25) different problems in the book.
-This repository will hold the code to my solution attempts.
+Basically, I want to learn how to solve problems using the Ruby programming language.
+This repository will hold the code to my solution attempts from challenges found in the `Pragmatic Programmers Best of Ruby Quiz` book.
+There are a total of twenty-five (25) different problems in the book.
+If you're like me, I encourage that you purchase a copy of the book as well.

+**Note:** I do not include the problems in here, for obvious reasons.

-## Challenges
+### Challenges
 Here are some of the different challenges by name.

 * Mad Libs